systemd/mkosi/README.md

   artifacts.

 * `mkosi.postinst` may be an executable script.
-If it exists it is invoked as last step of preparing an image, from within the image context.
+If it exists it is invoked as the penultimate step of preparing an image, from within the image context.
 It is once called for the *development* image (if this is enabled, see above) with the "build" command line parameter, right before invoking the build script.
 It is called a second time for the *final* image with the "final" command line parameter, right before the image is considered complete.
 This script may be used to alter the images without any restrictions, after all software packages and built sources have been installed.
 Note that this script is executed directly in the image context with the final root directory in place, without any `$SRCDIR`/`$DESTDIR` setup.

+* `mkosi.finalize` may be an executable script.
+If it exists it is invoked as last step of preparing an image, from the host system.
+  It is once called for the *development* image (if this is enabled, see above) with the "build" command line parameter, as the last step before invoking the build script, after the `mkosi.postinst` script is invoked.
+It is called the second time with the "final" command line parameter as the last step before the image is considered complete.
+The environment variable `$BUILDROOT` points to the root directory of the installation image.
+Additional verbs may be added in the future, the script should be prepared for that.
+This script may be used to alter the images without any restrictions, after all software packages and built sources have been installed.
+This script is more flexible than `mkosi.postinst` in two regards: it has access to the host file system so it's easier to copy in additional files or to modify the image based on external configuration, and the script is run in the host, so it can be used even without emulation even if the image has a foreign architecture.

 * `mkosi.mksquashfs-tool` may be an executable script.
 If it exists is is called instead of `mksquashfs`.